hCaptcha/hcaptcha-android-sdk/README.md

 If `verifyWithHCaptcha` is called with different arguments than `setup` the SDK will handle this by re-configuring hCaptcha.
 Note that this will reduce some of the performance benefit of using `setup`.

-Additionally the SDK provides a listener to track hCaptcha open events, e.g. for analytics:
+The SDK also provides a listener to track hCaptcha open events, e.g. for analytics:

 ```java
 HCaptcha.getClient(this).verifyWithHCaptcha(YOUR_API_SITE_KEY)